Call us on

 0370 1500 100

-I am an Associate in the Medical Negligence team in our London office and have specialised in claims for patients since qualifying in 1999.
+I am a Senior Associate in the Medical Negligence team in our London office and have specialised in claims for patients since qualifying in 1999.

 I have a wide-ranging caseload, including birth injuries (Erbs palsy and perineal damage), surgical cases and claim against GPs.
 I have a particular interest in Fatal Accident Act claims and inquests.

 I'm committed to obtaining answers and, if appropriate, compensation, where someone has suffered the tragic loss of a loved one as a result of poor medical care.

 I am also involved in developing and implementing the training programme for our personal injury solicitors at Irwin Mitchell, a very rewarding role, as well as playing a small part in Irwin Mitchell's drive to improve social mobility within the legal profession.

 Louise is recommended as an 'up and coming' associate – Legal 500, 2012

 Well, as a teenager, to be honest, the perceived drama and great suits!
 Then as a law student I was engrossed by cases involving children and medical decisions and when I finally got to experience clinical negligence claims as part of my training contract, I knew it was the right job for me.
 Utterly dreadful things happen to our clients and I want to help them get answers and the compensation that can make such a difference.